digitalcoyote/NuGetDefense/README.md

   * Uses the versions resolved by the dotnet cli at build
 * Allow breaking the build based on severity of vulnerability.
 * Ignore specific vulnerabilities/packages.
+* Sensitive/Internal Packages filtering
+  * Don't send packages that are sensitive/internal to remote vulnerability sources
 * Blocklisting NuGet Packages
 * Allowlisting NuGet Packages
 * MIT Licensed